wing5wong/artisan-whs-static/source/_news/2021-04-13_the-duke-of-edinburgh-leaves-the-world-and-its-young-people-with-an-extraordinary-legacy.md

 ---
 In recognition of the passing of Prince Philip, The Duke of Edinburgh, below are our Whanganui High School Gold Award Recipients. 🙂 🇬🇧

-Thanks to his vision many WHS students have flourished in the programme over the years.👌
+Thanks to his vision many Whanganui High School students have flourished in the programme over the years.👌

 A committed champion of young people; His Royal Highness The Duke of Edinburgh, leaves the world and its young people with an extraordinary legacy. 🤗